Restore Text First, Enhance Image Later: Two-Stage Scene Text Image Super-Resolution with Glyph Structure Guidance: More Implementation Details

 \textbf{Training Details.}~For stage 1, we build our model based on the IDM baseline of DiffTSR~\citep{zhang2024diffusion}.
 We set $\lambda_{td}$, $\lambda_{Seg}$, $\lambda_{Focal}$, and $\lambda_{Dice}$ as $1$, $0.1$, $20$, and $1$ respectively.
 In stage 2, our model is built upon Stable Diffusion 3.5 medium~\citep{esser2024scaling} and follows a similar tile-based inference strategy to TADiSR~\citep{hu2025text} and SUPIR~\citep{yu2024scaling}.
-The timestep $t$ is set to $150$. $\lambda_{l2}$, $\lambda_{LPIPS}$, and $\lambda_{edge}$ are set to $1$, $5$, $100$ when using the synthetic dataset for pretraining.
+The timestep $t$ is set to $150$.
+The conditioning scale of the ControlNet is set to 1.0. $\lambda_{l2}$, $\lambda_{LPIPS}$, and $\lambda_{edge}$ are set to $1$, $5$, $100$ when using the synthetic dataset for pretraining.
 Then, $\lambda_{edge}$ is set to $0$ and the remaining coefficients are kept unchanged when training on real paired datasets.
 We train both stages of the model using the AdamW~\citep{loshchilov2017decoupled} optimizer and set the learning rate to $5 \times 10^{-5}$ and $5 \times 10^{-6}$ for stages 1 and 2 separately.
 All experiments are conducted on NVIDIA H20 GPUs.
-For stage 1, we train the model with synthetic and real datasets for 8 epochs, and then use synthetic data to finetune the model for 2 epochs.
+For stage 1, we train the model on synthetic and real datasets for 8 epochs, then finetune it on synthetic data for 2 epochs.
 For stage 2, we first pretrain the model on the synthetic dataset for 50 epochs.
 Then we train on the real paired datasets for 50 epochs.